PaperMC/PaperDocs/config.md

 - 'log-duplicate-entity-UUIDs': true
     - Should the server warn you in console when an entity is created with the same UUID as an existing entity
     - (potentially Spammy)
+- 'all-chunks-are-slime-chunks': false
+    - Should all chunks be eligible to spawn slime entities